coriocactus/dj_queue/README.md

 The scheduler is part of the normal `dj_queue` runtime.
 You do not run a separate recurring service.

+Recurring notes:

+- schedules are cron expressions
+- only dynamic tasks can be unscheduled at runtime; unscheduling a static task returns `0`
+- Django admin exposes the same unschedule operation on recurring-task list and detail views
+- multiple schedulers sharing the same recurring config dedupe firing in the database
+- finished-job cleanup runs as internal scheduler maintenance when `preserve_finished_jobs=True` and `clear_finished_jobs_after` is set

 ## Concurrency Controls

 Tasks can opt into database-backed concurrency limits.